 If you’re travelling with a family on a camping trip for example, you might have quite a number of devices that you want to get online at once.
 You definitely don’t want to be having arguments over who can connect when!

 We’d recommend choosing a mobile hotspot that supports at least 8 devices.

 You’re getting a mobile hotspot because you want to use it when you’re mobile, and that often means being away from a power socket.
-We often use our hotspots on long distance bus journeys for example, and whilst some of these do come with free WiFi and USB connections, it’s by no means standard worldwide.
+We often use our hotspots on long distance bus journeys for example, and whilst some of these do come with free Wi-Fi and USB connections, this is by no means standard worldwide.